+You will fall in love with this New Orleans Style Vegan Red Beans and Rice recipe!
+These red kidney beans are slow-cooked and flavored to perfection just like the authentic version from New Orleans.
 There are few things as comforting to me as a hot bowl of smokey beans and rice.
-Roasted sweet potatoes, sweet potato pie, popcorn…oh…and chocolate.
+Sweet potato pie, mashed potatoes and gravy, popcorn…oh…and chocolate.
 I’m sure there are others, but beans really have a way of sticking to your ribs and making you feel all loved on the inside.

 So, Happy Monday, now go make them beans!

-- 1 pound red beans // kidney beans (rinsed, picked through, and soaked at least 10 hours)
+- 1 pound red kidney beans rinsed, picked through, and soaked at least 10 hours

 - 4 bay leaves

 - 2 tsp dried thyme

 - 2 vegetable bouillon cubes

 - 3 tsp smoked paprika